Ablacodeur/inside_space/README.md

 ### What I learned

-Along the way, I learnt how to utilize swiper js, create my own custom api and call it from within my component, and map with react js.
+Along the way, I learnt how to utilize swiper js, react-router,create my own custom api and call it from within my component, and map with react js.
 I also had fun practicing using react function components.

 To see how you can add code snippets, see below: